Kishara98/book-recommendation-system-frontend/README.md

 - Personal Book Library Management (Add, View, Edit, Delete books)
 - Book Reviews and Ratings
 - Responsive and mobile-friendly design
-- Integration with a Discord bot (Future enhancement)
+- Integration with a Discord bot

 ## Technologies Used
 ### Backend